benkeen/js-error-logs/README.md

 ### The errors
-A few comments about the errors themselves.
+A coupe of comments about the errors themselves.

 1. Each browser throws a very different-looking stacktrace, so don't expect consistency on that front.
 2. When testing on IE 8, it appears that the browser gets logged as "other" instead of "ie".
+I'm not sure if this applies to other IE versions yet.

 ### How to install